Volunteer Crisis Services Responder

 - Identifying resources for short and long term support; and

 Our robust training and ongoing supervision is well recognized and respected in different universities and helping agencies across the province.
 Also we were the early pioneers in providing online crisis chat service beginning in 2004, and we have now fully integrated the phone and chat service delivery.
 Therefore, our front line responders are trained to provide services in both the phone and chat media.

 We provide our service via phone and online chat.
 With the nature of this service being complex and dynamic, the front line role requires genuine compassion combined with critical thinking abilities and is supported by intensive training and ongoing supervision you will receive to support people in crisis.

 The bulk of service is provided by volunteers alongside of several staff Crisis Services Responders.
 We welcome new applicants who are looking to be part of the Crisis Centre Community.

 This is a short narrative of a Volunteer Crisis Services Responder speaking to key experiences as a front line worker.

 Thank you for your interest in the Crisis Centre.
-Your application is important to us!
+We look forward to meeting you!